-So now that you know why you should respond to negative reviews, let’s go over how to respond to them along with a few negative customer feedback examples and some of the great responses to negative reviews.
+So now that you know why you should respond to negative feedback, let’s go over how to respond to negative feedback from customers, along with a few negative customer feedback examples and some of the great responses to negative reviews.

 The most important tip we have is to acknowledge the problem.
 This advice applies even if you think that the customer is not right.
 If you don’t acknowledge the issue, the customer will feel like you’re attacking them which can escalate the situation further.
 Instead, thank them for bringing the issue to your attention and use a response similar to this:

 Example response you can use: Jane, thank you for providing feedback and letting us know about the negative experience.

 3. Follow It Up With an Apology